Yeol Eum Son: Other activities

-Beginning May 2010, she wrote a monthly column for JoongAng Sunday, the Sunday edition of JoongAng Ilbo, one of Korea's most widely read newspapers.
+Son was the artistic director of the Music in PyeongChang classical music festival from 2018 to 2022, where she was a frequent performer.
+From May 2010, she wrote a monthly column for JoongAng Sunday, the Sunday edition of JoongAng Ilbo newspaper.
 This was compiled as a book in 2015.

 Honours

-On 20 May 2024, Son was awarded the Grand Prize of the Daewon Music Awards for 2024.
-The Daewon Awards recognize outstanding levels of achievement in the performing arts for classical music in South Korea.
+On May 20, 2024, Son was awarded the Grand Prize of the 2024 Daewon Music Awards, recognizing outstanding achievement in the performing arts for classical music in South Korea.